Convert TXT to SQL

 Why Convert TXT to SQL?

-• Database-Ready: Execute SQL file directly in any SQL database system
+• Database-Ready Output: Execute the SQL file directly in any relational database system

-• Queryable Data: Use SELECT statements to search and filter imported data
+• Queryable Data: Use SQL SELECT, WHERE, JOIN to search and analyze imported text

-• Batch Import: Import multiple lines of text with a single SQL script execution
+• Batch Import: Load thousands of text lines with a single script execution

 Practical Examples